team0xC/clamp/encryption snippets/readme.txt

         Contents: FLGrandomstring

     It may also be ideal to delete or overwrite the contents of old files.

+    The initial values for adv, pair_i and the advance rotor modulo can be altered to produce different results.
+    Additional rotors may be added, or rotors may be removed, at the risk of compromizing certain characteristics.

     HOW IT WORKS:
     Encrypts iterating one character at a time                                                          (un_ord: ordinal username; char as int)